top of page

 About the Project:

-This project has been in production since the Fall of 2019.
-Since then, 3D modelers, riggers, and texture artists created all of the characters and assets.
-They were able to hand it off to me to create a movie poster for this film.
-In collaboration with the film's graphic designer, Hannah Wells, we created a finished piece.
-I also worked alongside another artist on our team, Lauren Presetenbach, to create the second poster.
-You can see the concept art and the final renders of the posters to the right.
+This remarkable project has been in production since the Fall of 2019, with the dedicated efforts of 3D modelers, riggers, and texture artists responsible for creating all the captivating characters and assets.
+Subsequently, they entrusted me with the task of crafting a movie poster for this film.
+Collaborating closely with the film's talented graphic designer, Hannah Wells, we brought the vision to life and produced a stunning finished piece.
+Additionally, I had the pleasure of working alongside another talented artist on our team, Lauren Presetenbach, to create a captivating second poster, to the right.
+You can explore the concept art and final renders of these captivating posters.

 My Contributions: